Make mobile Visa Paywave payments via NFC-enabled phones.

-Consumers in Australia are now able to make Visa payWave contactless payments using NFC-enabled mobile devices – by tapping their phone in front of a Visa payWave contactless terminal.
+Consumers in India are now able to make Visa payWave contactless payments using NFC-enabled mobile devices – by tapping their phone in front of a Visa payWave contactless terminal.

 How it works